 Who Should Apply?

 - PhD students, graduate students, and postdocs in health, science, and medical programs who wish to explore opportunities to implement their expertise in a biomedical business career

-- Academics in the health/medical areas who are looking for a condense, brief overview of the biomedical business world and how they can fit in
+- Academics in the health/medical areas who are looking for a condensed, brief overview of the biomedical business world and how they can fit in

 - Gain an understanding of how science is conducted and commercialized in industry through case study analysis and group problem-solving exercises.
 Topics will include commercializing science, business models, market assessment, innovation management, and networks and entrepreneurship.